The Scotts Miracle-Gro (NYSE:SMG) Releases FY 2021 Earnings Guidance

-The Scotts Miracle-Gro (NYSE:SMG) last released its quarterly earnings data on Wednesday, August 4th.
-The basic materials company reported $3.98 EPS for the quarter, beating the consensus estimate of $3.52 by $0.46.
-The business had revenue of $1.61 billion for the quarter, compared to the consensus estimate of $1.50 billion.
-The Scotts Miracle-Gro had a net margin of 10.91% and a return on equity of 67.91%.
-The business’s revenue for the quarter was up 7.8% on a year-over-year basis.
-During the same period in the prior year, the firm earned $3.80 EPS.
-On average, equities analysts forecast that The Scotts Miracle-Gro will post 9.25 earnings per share for the current fiscal year.
+Several equities research analysts recently issued reports on the company.
+Stifel Nicolaus assumed coverage on The Scotts Miracle-Gro in a research note on Tuesday, July 27th.
+They issued a buy rating and a $220.00 price target for the company.
+Truist cut their price target on The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating for the company in a research note on Monday, July 12th.
+Raymond James cut their price target on The Scotts Miracle-Gro from $250.00 to $230.00 and set a strong-buy rating for the company in a research note on Thursday, August 5th.
+JPMorgan Chase & Co. cut their price target on The Scotts Miracle-Gro from $240.00 to $198.00 and set a neutral rating for the company in a research note on Thursday, June 24th.
+Finally, Truist Securities cut their target price on The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating for the company in a research note on Monday, July 12th.
+Two equities research analysts have rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the stock.
+The Scotts Miracle-Gro currently has a consensus rating of Buy and an average price target of $224.56.

-A number of brokerages have issued reports on SMG.
-Truist decreased their price target on The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating for the company in a report on Monday, July 12th.
-JPMorgan Chase & Co. decreased their target price on shares of The Scotts Miracle-Gro from $240.00 to $198.00 and set a neutral rating for the company in a research note on Thursday, June 24th.
-Raymond James dropped their price target on shares of The Scotts Miracle-Gro from $305.00 to $250.00 and set a strong-buy rating on the stock in a research report on Wednesday, June 23rd.
-Truist Securities decreased their price objective on shares of The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating for the company in a research report on Monday, July 12th.
-Finally, Stifel Nicolaus started coverage on The Scotts Miracle-Gro in a research report on Tuesday, July 27th.
-They set a buy rating and a $220.00 target price on the stock.
-Two analysts have rated the stock with a hold rating, six have issued a buy rating and one has issued a strong buy rating to the stock.
-The stock has a consensus rating of Buy and an average target price of $226.78.
+The company also recently announced a quarterly dividend, which will be paid on Friday, September 10th.
+Stockholders of record on Friday, August 27th will be paid a $0.66 dividend.
+The ex-dividend date is Thursday, August 26th.
+This is an increase from The Scotts Miracle-Gro’s previous quarterly dividend of $0.62.
+This represents a $2.64 annualized dividend and a dividend yield of 1.65%.
+The Scotts Miracle-Gro’s dividend payout ratio (DPR) is currently 34.25%.

-In other The Scotts Miracle-Gro news, CEO James Hagedorn sold 24,219 shares of the firm’s stock in a transaction that occurred on Monday, May 17th.
-The shares were sold at an average price of $227.99, for a total value of $5,521,689.81.
-Following the transaction, the chief executive officer now directly owns 99,719 shares of the company’s stock, valued at approximately $22,734,934.81.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, major shareholder Susan Hagedorn sold 1,386 shares of the company’s stock in a transaction that occurred on Monday, May 10th.
-The shares were sold at an average price of $243.42, for a total value of $337,380.12.
-Following the completion of the sale, the insider now owns 14,640,770 shares of the company’s stock, valued at $3,563,856,233.40.
-The disclosure for this sale can be found here.
-Insiders sold a total of 52,498 shares of company stock worth $12,050,147 over the last ninety days.
-27.17% of the stock is currently owned by corporate insiders.
+In related news, CEO James Hagedorn sold 26,005 shares of the firm’s stock in a transaction dated Friday, May 14th.
+The shares were sold at an average price of $229.98, for a total value of $5,980,629.90.
+Following the transaction, the chief executive officer now owns 99,719 shares of the company’s stock, valued at approximately $22,933,375.62.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Company insiders own 27.17% of the company’s stock.

 The Scotts Miracle-Gro Company Profile